metropolregion-rhein-neckar/tivigi/README.md

 ### 8.6.1.
 The layerDef attribute and the layer definitions object structure

 The attribute `layerDef` expects a JavaScript object of a specific structure, called a *layer definitions object*, to be passed to it.
-Layer definitions objects support a large number of properties which will be documented documented separately.
+Layer definitions objects support a large number of properties which will be documented separately.

 For now, you only need to understand that the JSON structure passed as the `layerDef` attribute defines the world map layer which is displayed on the map.
 In a typical more complex application, you would not hard-code layer definitions in a template, as it is done here for reasons of simplicity.
 Instead, layer definitions are typically provided as a separate JSON file and dynamically loaded into an application at run time.
 You will learn how to do this later in this tutorial.

 ### 8.6.2.
-The layerID attribute
+The layerId attribute

 You probably noticed that the `layerId` attribute appears as a key on the root level of the layer definitions object.
 The `layerId` attribute tells the `<DataMapLayer>` component which individual layer definition from the layer definitions object it should use.
 In this case, the layer definitions object contains only one layer definition, specified with the key "osm".
 However, layer definition objects can generally contain an unlimited number of different layer definitions.
 A typical Tivigi application uses at least one layer definitions file in which most or all of the map layers used in the application are defined.